CyberShadow/dfuse/README.md

 to build a debug version
 ```

+### Recursive compilation
+- Make sure the dfuse `source` directory is in your compiler search path.
+- `import dfuse.fuse;` in your program.
+- Link against the `fuse` library, e.g. by adding `-L-lfuse` to the compiler's command line, or by adding `pragma(lib, "fuse");` in your program.

 ## How dfuse works
 dfuse is a simple D wrapper.
 It exposes a lowelevel interface to the libfuse C
 functions in c/fuse/fuse.d.
 The lowlevel interface preserves C types.